 - Completing complex work and required documentation

-- Completing and testing shared systems without impacting Unit 1's safe and reliable operation
+- Performing testing on shared Unit 1 and Unit 2 systems without impacting the safe and reliable operation of Unit 1

 - Addressing regulatory and licensing issues